Manjit Kaur, Dilbag Singh* and Vijay Kumar Pages 1103 - 1111 ( 9 )

-Purpose: In cancer therapies, drug combinations have shown significance accuracy and minimal side effects than the single drug administration.
-Therefore, the drug synergy has drawn great interest from pharmaceutical companies and researchers.
-Unfortunately, the prediction of drug synergy score by purely investigational means is only possible on small groups of drugs.
+Purpose: In cancer therapies, drug combinations have shown significant accuracy and minimal side effects than the single drug administration.
+Therefore, drug synergy has drawn great interest from pharmaceutical companies and researchers.
+Unfortunately, the prediction of drug synergy score was carried out based on the small group of drugs.

-Methods: With an advancement in high-throughput screening (HTS), the size of drug synergy datasets has grown enormously in recent years.
-Therefore, recently, many machine learning models have been utilized to predict the drug synergy score.
-However, the majority of these machine learning models suffer from over-fitting and hyper-parameters tuning issues.
+Methods: Due to the advancement in high-throughput screening (HTS), the size of drug synergy datasets has grown enormously in recent years.
+Hence, machine learning models have been utilized to predict the drug synergy score.
+However, the majority of these machine learning models suffer from over-fitting and hyperparameters tuning issues.

-Results: Therefore, a novel deep bidirectional mixture density network (BMDN) model is proposed.
-To optimize the hyperparameters of BMDN, a dynamic mutation based multi-objective differential evolution is used.
-Extensive experiments are drawn by using the NCI-ALMANAC drug synergy dataset with over 290,000 synergy determinations.
+Results: A novel deep bidirectional mixture density network (BMDN) model is proposed.
+A dynamic mutationbased multi-objective differential evolution is used to optimize the hyper-parameters of BMDN.
+Extensive is conducted on the NCI-ALMANAC drug synergy dataset that consists of 2,90,000 synergy determinations.

-Conclusions: Experimental results shows that BMDN outperforms the exisitng drug synergy models in terms of various performance metrics.
+Conclusions: Experimental results reveal that BMDN outperforms the existing drug synergy models in terms of various performance metrics.